G-AILab/PairE/readme.md

 ## Paper

    Graph Representation Learning Beyond Node and Homophily, IEEE Transactions on Knowledge and Data Engineering, 2022

+   Please cite this paper.

+ @article{li2022graph,
+  title={Graph Representation Learning Beyond Node and Homophily}, author={Li, You and Lin, Bei and Luo, Binli and Gui, Ning}, journal={IEEE Transactions on Knowledge and Data Engineering}, year={2022}, publisher={IEEE}
+}

+## Usage
 We provide the source code of paire.
 Our model implementation is based on keras, which allows the model to be trained by GPU.

-## Usage

 #### Installation